react-dnd/react-dnd/packages/documentation/markdown/docs/00 Quick Start/Overview.md

 # Overview

-React DnD is unlike most of the drag and drop libraries out there, and it can be intimidating if you've never used it before.
-However, once you get a taste of a few concepts at the heart of its design, it starts to make sense.
+React DnD is unlike most of the drag and drop libraries, and it can be intimidating if you've never used it before.
+However, once you get a taste of a few concepts at the heart of its design, it will start to make sense.
 I suggest you read about these concepts before the rest of the docs.

 Some of these concepts resemble the [Flux](http://facebook.github.io/flux/) and [Redux](https://github.com/reactjs/react-redux) architectures.
 This is not a coincidence, as React DnD uses Redux internally.